-You can access services and support – including the Library, IT, Student Central and Wellbeing Services – both online and face-to-face in line with COVID Safe practices.
+You can access services and support – including the Library, IT, Student Central and Wellbeing Services – online.

 Student Assistance Fund

 We understand that this may a tough time financially for students.